 The price you pay will depend on the type of lens you wear, for example hydrogel or Silicone hydrogel, how many lenses are in a box, plus whether you wear dailies, monthlies or extended wear.

 Daily disposable Multifocal contact lenses start at £28.75 that's £57.50 per month or just £1.91 per day, and monthly disposables start at £46.99 for 6 lenses so that's £15.66 per month or 52p per day, not including solutions.
-You can by monthly contact lenses with just 3 lenses in the box which do work a little more expensive but means you can payout less but more often.
+You can buy monthly contact lenses with just 3 lenses in the box which do work a little more expensive but means you can payout less but more often.

-Regular contact lenses are designed to correct one vision problem such as short sightedness or long sighedness but multifocal contact lenses are designed to correct multiple visual needs, near, middle and distance, they eliminate the need for reading glasses as you get older.
+Regular contact lenses are designed to correct one vision problem such as short sightedness or long sightedness but multifocal contact lenses are designed to correct multiple visual needs, near, middle and distance, they eliminate the need for reading glasses as you get older.

 Multifocal contact lenses come in two main designs